GoncharukOrg/react-input/packages/mask/README.md

 The result fully corresponds to the value obtained when entering.
 Useful when you need to get a masked value without calling an input event.

-Since the principle of operation of `InputMask` is fully consistent with the operation of the `input` element, `InputMask` will not change the value outside the input event, so you may find yourself in a situation where the `input` element will have a value that does not correspond to the mask, for example when initializing the value of the received from the backend.
+Since the principle of operation of `InputMask` is fully consistent with the operation of the `input` element, `InputMask` will not change the value outside the input event, so you may find yourself in a situation where the `input` element will have a value that does not correspond to the mask, for example when initializing the value of the received from the backend (see «[Initializing the value](https://github.com/GoncharukOrg/react-input/tree/main/packages/mask#initializing-the-value)» for more details).

 ```ts
 format('1', { mask: '+__', replacement: { _: /\d/ } });